 Massachusetts Medal of Liberty Distribution

-More Medals Will Be Awarded to the Families of Milford’s Fallen Heroes on Sunday, May 20, 2018
+Final Medals Were Awarded to the Families of Milford’s Fallen Heroes on Sunday, May 20, 2018

 In 2017, the Milford Medal of Liberty Committee began working with Milford’s Veterans Services Department to initiate the process of researching and awarding the Massachusetts Medal of Liberty, an honor awarded in the name of the Governor of the Commonwealth of Massachusetts as Commander-in-Chief to the family of any Massachusetts serviceman or woman killed in action or who died as a result of wounds received in action.
 The 2017 Veterans Day Ceremony featured the very first series of presentations of Medals of Liberty to the surviving family members of eight Milfordians who were killed in action.
 These heroic members of our community fought in World War II, Vietnam, and Iraq.

-Dozens more Milford residents qualify for the Medal of Liberty and their families will be awarded the medal in a ceremony on Sunday, May 20 at 2:00 p.m. in Milford Town Hall.
-All Milford area veterans and residents are invited to attend.
+Dozens more Milford residents qualified for the Medal of Liberty and their families were awarded the medal in a ceremony on Sunday, May 20 in Milford Town Hall.
+All Milford area veterans and residents were invited to attend.

 The Milford Medal of Liberty committee includes Vincent Cifizzari, Geri Eddins, Jo-Ann De Maria Morgan, Peter Scandone, and Matthew Veneziano (emeritus).